swich11/item-sorter/README.md

 ### src/perception
 Package that handles all computer vision tasks for detecting, classifying and locating objects and bins in the camera frame
 ### src/robot_description
-Package that holds custom end-effector description for visualisation
+Package that holds custom end-effector description and ur5e with end-effector description for visualisation
 ### src/sys_viz
 Package that handles launching all needed nodes, and custom rviz2 configuration.
 Also contains launch files for starting the system.
 ### src/teensy_pkg
-Package for interfacing with custom end-effector via teensy
+Package for interfacing with custom end-effector via teensy.
+Also contains a testing node that sends serial message.
 ### src/transforms
 Package for handling all additionnal ros transformer frames and providing a service for mapping poses between frames
 ### src/visualisation